 Beetle are brown or black, but there are also a few really beautiful species, like the Rainbow Stag Beetle, that are very colourful.

-The Stag Beetle is a great friend to humans, playing a really important role in ridding forests and our gardens of rotting leaves, fruits and wood, so it’s really important to do what we can to protect them.
+The Stag Beetle is a great friend to humans, playing a really important role in ridding forests and our gardens of rotting leaves, fruits and wood.

 Stag Beetles love: